Peege151/dogs_of_wiki/README.md

-This is a collection of dog images from wikipedia.
+This is a collection of dog images, subdivided by breed - sourced from wikipedia.
 All images fall under the GNU license.
 Populate your dummy data with these images!